fzhang00/fzhang00.github.io/_posts/2020-10-15-Gesture-and-motion.markdown

 * When we shake along X, we see big violent changes (from -1500 to +1500) on our X plot.
 * We also see some activities on the other axes, but with a smaller amplitude.
 This is because our motion is not precisely only on one axis.
 Motion usually happens on all axis, just more or less on certain axis.
 * If we add motion along all three axes to gether, we have a strength.
 This is what Microbit to determine **Shake** gesture.
+* There are lots of noise on the accelerometer reading.
+It keeps changing.

-Now let's load another project that's going to give ue the gesture indicator, and showing accelerometer reading at a slower speed:
+Now let's load another project that's going to give ue the gesture indicator, and showing accelerometer reading at a slower speed.
+Now let's observe how Microbit determines gesture from the accelerometer data.

 <div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_7RjCyfK6J8pu" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

-Now we can observed, how Microbit determine gesture from accelerometer data.
+A table summary on the gesture detection:

 ![Determine gesture](/assets/determine_gesture.png)

-We can see by sensing axis senes the earth's gravity (which reads about 1000 by the accelerometer), we can determine the orientation of the Microbit.
+We can see by checking which axis senes the earth's gravity (which reads about 1000 by the accelerometer constantly), we can determine the orientation of the Microbit.

 However, data is full of noise.
 And we don't necessarily orient the Microbit perfectly.
-Therefore we need to set a number range to determine the orientation.
-Therefore, we will use the following table.
+Therefore we need to set a range to determine the orientation.
+We will use the following table instead of a fixed value.

 ![Determine gesture](/assets/determine_gesture2.png)

-Now, a small in class exercise:
+Now, let's do a small in class exercise:

 ***